theriley106/SFPD-Dispatch/README.md

 <h1 align="center">In Summary</h1>

-<p>My project proposed the idea that evenly distributing emergency response headquarters would decrease the response time required for problematic areas of San Francisco where response times can be as much as 5 times higher than the SFPD average.</p>
+<p>My project proposed the idea that evenly distributing emergency response headquarters would decrease the response time required for problematic areas of San Francisco.
+The focus primarily being the areas in which response times are more than 5 times higher than the SFPD average.</p>

 <h1 align="center">Interesting Facts about the Data Set</h1>